anupamsmaurya/BookSearch/README.md

 ## Pending task

-Reflect and preserve the search terms in the url, same as the page number.
+* Reflect and preserve the search terms in the url, same as the page number.
+* Error handling state.

 ## Available Scripts